How to Improve HR Communication

 Create Analytics-Backed Campaigns

-And if using data to drive your communication strategy is new or challenging for you, start by checking out our free guide for all things analytics and measurement.
+And if using data to drive your communication strategy is new or challenging for you, start by checking out our free guide on analytics and measurement.

 And then start planning.
 Most HR communication is known in advance, which means you can begin planning your strategies months ahead of time and have an adequate runway for planning your communications campaigns.
 This will also prevent you from scrambling to create new assets and materials.